charliemeyer2000/discrete/notes/class-notes.md

 $\forall_z . (\exists_y .
 A(y) \lor E(y)) \rightarrow A(z)$

-* The period is a replacemenet for the parenthesis which tells us the _scope_ of the quantifiers.
+* The period is a replacement for the parenthesis which tells us the _scope_ of the quantifiers.
 Periods tell us that the scope of the quantifier is starting from it to the end of the statement or a closing parenthesis that came before the quantifier.
 * You can rewrite this as:
     * $\forall_z[(\exists_y[A(y) \lor E(y)]) \rightarrow A(z)]$